Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Bearcats have been favored by 21 points or more three times this season and have covered the spread in two of them.

-- Cincinnati has hit the over in 60% of its opportunities this year (three times in five games with a set point total).
+- Cincinnati's games this year have hit the over on three of five set point totals (60%).

-- When Cincinnati scores more than 27.4 points, it is 3-1 against the spread and 4-0 overall.
+- Cincinnati is 3-1 against the spread and 4-0 overall in games when it puts up more than 27.4 points.

-- When Cincinnati picks up more than 365.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Cincinnati totals over 365.8 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Bearcats have turned the ball over seven times this season, one fewer than the Knights have forced (8).
+- The Bearcats have seven giveaways this season, while the Knights have eight takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.